DSR-RHIT/me497-reproducible-research/README.md

 We explore the principles and practices of reproducible research, from gathering data to analyzing data and presenting results.
 Students implement a  workflow that includes file management, version control, literate programming, data carpentry, creating tables and graphs, and reporting---all within the context of producing reproducible technical reports.

-Text: Chistopher Gandrud (2015) *Reproducible Research with R and RStudio 2/e*, CRC Press, Taylor and Francis Group: Boca Raton, FL.
+Text: Christopher Gandrud (2015) *Reproducible Research with R and RStudio 2/e*, CRC Press, Taylor and Francis Group: Boca Raton, FL.

 - [Syllabus](cm/cm001_syllabus.md)
 - [Project due dates](cm/cm002a_deadlines.md)